|

 broadcast, recording and film production interests. |

-Westinghouse emerged from the war as the world's second
+Westinghouse emerged from the Second

 largest electro technical group, with diverse manufacturing